 Navy Federal Credit Union

 If you’re an active duty service member, veteran, D-O-D civilian, or military family member, you can join Navy Federal.
+That means if you’ve served in any branch of the military–you can join Navy Federal Credit Union.
 You could pay no fees, get low rates and rate discounts, plus earn cash back and grow your savings.
 Visit NavyFederal.org for more information.

 A very special thanks to all of our friends who’ve been a part of our podcasting journey.

 - Paul Ollinger from the Crazy Money podcast